Economic history of France: Renaissance

 The French Wars of Religion were concurrent with crop failures and epidemics.
 The belligerents also practiced massive "scorched earth" strategies to rob their enemies of foodstuffs.
-Brigands and leagues of self-defense flourished; transport of goods ceased; villagers fled to the woods and abandoned their lands; towns were set on fire.
-The south was particularly affected: Auvergne, Lyon, Burgundy, Languedoc—agricultural production in those areas fell roughly 40%.
+Brigands and leagues of self-defense flourished; transport of goods ceased; villagers fled to the woods and abandoned their lands; towns were put to the torch.
+The south was particularly affected: Auvergne, Lyon, Burgundy, Languedoc.
+Agricultural production in those areas fell roughly 40%.
 The great banking houses left Lyon: from 75 Italian houses in 1568, there remained only 21 in 1597.

 Rural society

 In the 17th century rich peasants who had ties to the market economy provided much of the capital investment necessary for agricultural growth, and frequently moved from village to village (or town).
 Geographic mobility, directly tied to the market and the need for investment capital, was the main path to social mobility.
 The "stable" core of French society, town guildspeople and village laborers, included cases of staggering social and geographic continuity, but even this core required regular renewal.
 Accepting the existence of these two societies, the constant tension between them, and extensive geographic and social mobility tied to a market economy holds the key to a clearer understanding of the evolution of the social structure, economy, and even political system of early modern France.
 Collins (1991) argues that the Annales School paradigm underestimated the role of the market economy; failed to explain the nature of capital investment in the rural economy, and grossly exaggerated social stability.